What is Multi-Factor Authentication (MFA)?

 Multi-Factor Authentication (MFA) is an additional layer of security that keeps your account safe.
 With MFA, you will be using something you know (your password) with something you have (your device/smartphone) to confirm your identity.

-This might be new for UWM, but here are some common ways you might use MFA every day:
+Here are some common ways you might use MFA every day:

 - When using an ATM, you need your bank card and your PIN number